VadaPavMan/UnlimitedMod-ROTTR/README.md

 # ROTTR Mod Menu

+A lightweight GUI-based mod menu for Rise of the Tomb Raider that allows you to enable Unlimited Resources, Unlimited Ammo, and Unlimited Survival Instinct while the game is running.
+Designed for easy use and quick toggling without restarting the game.

+# Note:
 This mod trainer is currently in beta phase.
 The goal is to test it with more versions of ROTTR.exe so it can work properly for as many versions as possible.

 ## Current Features